slatron/slatron.github.io/_posts/2021-02-06-begin-the-begin.md

 In all honesty, aside from Around the Sun.

 ### The Project
-That brings me to this project.
-Its been in the back of my mind to start something like this since I read an [REM blog by Barnaby Wilde](http://remprojectblog.blogspot.com/2010/09/brief-introduction.html).
-In it, he recorded a version of every REM song and wrote a post about each one.

-I don't think I'd get as far as Barnaby did by starting from the beginning.
-But I could do something similar with the purpose of just recording the REM songs I want to start with.
-This feels like the right carrot to get me to not think of what I should record next and just do a buncha REM songs.
+My goal is to avoid thinking of what I should record next and just do a buncha REM songs.

-So instead of chronologically through each album, I went through their discography and picked 0-3 songs from each album that will motivate me to record.
+I went through their discography and picked 0-3 songs from each album that will motivate me to record.
 I considered just randomly assigning myself a song from the entire catalog each time, but I'd rather start small.
-I can always go on to something like that after prioving to myself that I can commit to an intiail batch of my favorite REM songs.
+I can always go on to something like that after proving to myself that I can commit to an initial batch of my favorite REM songs.

 Below is the list of 27 songs I intend to cover.
 I'm hoping to average one a week.
 I might do a very straight-forward cover - or do something outside the box to challenge myself.
 If nothing else, I'll at least strum some chords and sing.